Wandalen/wTools/module/experimental/interval_adapter/docs/invariant/001_integer_endpoints_only.md

 ### Enforcement Mechanism

-The `isize: Into<T>` where-clause on `NonIterableInterval`, `IterableInterval`, `BoundExt`, and `IntervalIterator` is evaluated at compile time.
+The integer-compatibility constraint on `NonIterableInterval`, `IterableInterval`, `BoundExt`, and `IntervalIterator` is evaluated at compile time.
 Any attempt to instantiate these traits with a float type fails with a trait bound error.
 No runtime check is required.

 ### Violation Consequences